konveyor/kantra/docs/testrunner.md

 > Note that _dataPath_ must be relative to the directory in which tests file exists.

 If all tests under a _ruleset_ share values of _providers_ field (e.g. they use common data directory in all tests for a given provider), this config can also be defined at ruleset level under a special file `testing-config.yaml`.
-In that case, config present in this file will apply to all tests in that directory.
+In that case, the config present in this file will apply to all tests in that directory.
 A more specific config for a certain file can still be defined in the tests file.
 In that case, values in the tests file will take precedance over values at the _ruleset_ level.

 See an example of ruleset level config in [../pkg/testing/examples/ruleset/testing-config.yaml](../pkg/testing/examples/ruleset/testing-config.yaml).